Management of HIV/AIDS: Integrase inhibitors

 Integrase inhibitors (also known as integrase nuclear strand transfer inhibitors or INSTIs) inhibit the viral enzyme integrase, which is responsible for integration of viral DNA into the DNA of the infected cell.
 There are several integrase inhibitors under clinical trial, and raltegravir became the first to receive FDA approval in October 2007.
 Raltegravir has two metal binding groups that compete for substrate with two Mg^{2+} ions at the metal binding site of integrase.
 As of early 2022, four other clinically approved integrase inhibitors are elvitegravir, dolutegravir, bictegravir, and cabotegravir.

 Protease inhibitors

 Protease inhibitors block the viral protease enzyme necessary to produce mature virions upon budding from the host membrane.
 Particularly, these drugs prevent the cleavage of gag and gag/pol precursor proteins.
 Virus particles produced in the presence of protease inhibitors are defective and mostly non-infectious.
 Examples of HIV protease inhibitors are lopinavir, indinavir, nelfinavir, amprenavir and ritonavir.
 Darunavir and atazanavir are recommended as first line therapy choices.
 Maturation inhibitors have a similar effect by binding to gag, but development of two experimental drugs in this class, bevirimat and vivecon, was halted in 2010.
 Resistance to some protease inhibitors is high.
 Second generation drugs have been developed that are effective against otherwise resistant HIV variants.

+Capsid inhibitors

+HIV capsid inhibition targets the structural capsid protein (CA) shell, which plays a central role for the intertwined processes essential for replication accelerated tackling some of the challenges of anti-viral drugs with a novel class of drugs called capsid inhibitors.
+GS-6207 Lenacapavir is a first in class ultra potent and long acting HIV-1 capsid inhibitor that recently gained approval from European Union and US Food and Drug Administration for the treatment of multi drug resistant HIV-1 infection.
+Lenacapavir is a long acting injectable medication administered subcutaneously every 6 months, and it shows unprecedented efficacy in pre-exposure prophylaxis for HIV treatment.